-• Issue 1: waste gases produced in process P2
+Issue 1: waste gases produced in process P2

 Product P2 is a benchmarked product.
 Therefore, allocation to the producer of waste gases is based on the product benchmark of P2 (see Figure 9).
-Data relating to the waste gas will only be needed if the waste gas is ultimately flared for reasons other than safety flaring, as otherwise the allocation will only be based on P2 production data.
+Data relating to the waste gas will only be needed if the waste gas is ultimately flared for reasons other than safety flaring, otherwise the allocation will only be based on P2 production data.

-The preliminary allocation of this sub-installation from 2021 to 2025 will be:
+The preliminary allocation of this sub-installation as from 2026 will be: